msg-systems/datatransfer/README.md

 You can customize the code to fulfill your needs.
 - to add an ADO.Net driver just add the driver to the project references (Visual Studio)
   - .Net 4.8 compile it
-  - .Net 7 - add a line in program.cs Main method like : DbProviderFactories.RegisterFactory("IBM.Data.DB2", IBM.Data.Db2.DB2Factory.Instance); and compile it
+  - .Net 7 - add a line in program.cs Main method like ```DbProviderFactories.RegisterFactory("IBM.Data.DB2", IBM.Data.Db2.DB2Factory.Instance);``` and compile it
 - to implement custom logic for a ADO.Net provider (example MSSQLInterface.cs)
   - Create a class under Database which is inheriting from DBInterface and define the properties supportsDataAdapterCommands, supportsParameter and supportsBatchCommands (in doubt just try)
-  - reference this class in DBInterface.cs method getInterface by adding a new case like ' case "myADOProvidername": returnVal = new MyADOInterfaceClass(conString, logger); break; '
+  - reference this class in DBInterface.cs method getInterface by adding a new case like ```case "myADOProvidername": returnVal = new MyADOInterfaceClass(conString, logger); break;```
   - other features which can be added in your class
     - add methods for createDataAdapter, createDBCommandBuilder if the ADO.Net-Factory class doesn´t support this
     - implement own methods for deletion deleteTableRows